Aging & Health A to Z

 Caring for Older Adults

-Older adults have special healthcare needs that can make their medical care more complicated.
-More than half of adults age 65 and older have 3 or more medical problems, such as heart disease, diabetes, arthritis, Alzheimer’s disease, or high blood pressure.
+At every age, people have particular healthcare needs.
+One of the medical challenges for older adults is that more than half of adults age 65 or older have 3 or more medical problems, such as heart disease, diabetes, arthritis, Alzheimer's disease, or high blood pressure.

 Who Provides Geriatric Care?